Overview of herniated disc symptoms

 Once your doctor diagnoses where your herniated disc is located, you can work together to find a treatment option for symptom relief.

 Treatment for herniated disc symptoms

 For a herniated disc, we may recommend a minimally invasive decompression surgery or a minimally invasive stabilization surgery.
-A decompression surgery relieves pressure on the compressed nerve by removing a portion of the damaged herniated disc; this is our most commonly used type of procedure for a herniated disc.
+A decompression surgery relieves pressure on the compressed nerve by removing a portion of the damaged herniated disc, which is our most commonly used type of procedure for a herniated disc.
 A stabilization surgery relieves pressure by simply replacing the herniated disc with an artificial disc to add stability to the spine.
 Our board-certified surgeons+ perform both of these procedures using small incisions and muscle-sparing techniques.

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck and back pain.
-To learn more about the advantages of our minimally invasive spine surgery, or to find out if you are a candidate for one of our procedures, contact Laser Spine Institute today.
+To learn more about the advantages of our minimally invasive spine surgery, or to find out if you are a potential candidate for one of our procedures, reach out to Laser Spine Institute today.
 We can evaluate your condition through a no-cost MRI review* to learn if our outpatient procedures would be effective in relieving your herniated disc symptoms.